AdamPastel/simplernotion/README.md

 ### 6. Deleting a Page

-To get users from your Notion workspace:
+To delete a page from your Notion workspace:

 ```jsx
 const page = database.pages.cache.get('page-id');